Fez, Morocco

-Today, the city consists of two old medina quarters, Fes el-Bali and Fes Jdid, and the much larger modern urban Ville Nouvelle area founded during the French colonial era.
-The medina of Fez is listed as a World Heritage Site and is thought to be one of the world's largest urban pedestrian zones (car-free areas).
-It contains the University of Al-Qarawiyyin which was founded in 857 and is considered by some to be the oldest continuously functioning institute of higher education in the world.
+The city consists of two old medina quarters, Fes el-Bali and Fes Jdid, and the much larger modern urban Ville Nouvelle area founded during the French colonial era.
+The Medina of Fez is listed as a World Heritage Site and is one of the world's largest and oldest urban pedestrian zones (car-free areas).
+It contains the University of al-Qarawiyyin which was founded in 857 and is the oldest continuously functioning institute of higher education in the world.
 It also contains the Chouara Tannery from the 11th century, one of the oldest tanneries in the world.
-The city has been called the "Mecca of the West" and the "Athens of Africa."
-It is also considered the spiritual and cultural capital of Morocco.

 Etymology

-Fez (American English), Fes (British English), Fès (French) or Fas (Direct translation) was derived from the Arabic word فأس Faʾs which means pickaxe.
-Various different legends have been reported to explain this etymology.
-One myth tells the story of a gold pickaxe on site during the city's construction, while another claims that Idris I used a silver and gold pickaxe to dig alongside his workers.
+The name of the city in Arabic is فاس Fās (or ڢاس in traditional Maghrebi script), from which the English names Fez, Fès, and Fas are derived.
+According to some traditions, the city's name comes from the Arabic word فأس Faʾs, meaning pickaxe.
+Various legends have been reported to explain this etymology.
+One tells the story of a gold pickaxe found on site during the city's construction, while another claims that Idris I used a silver and gold pickaxe to dig alongside his workers.
 Another account reported by Ibn Abi Zar claims that an ancient city named "Sef" had previously existed on the site and that Idris I reversed the letters of this name to create the name "Fes".
+It was also suggested that the name is a Znati form of "afas" meaning "ruins", as Fez may have been built on the ruins of an older city.
+A further hypothesis suggests that it comes from "Fazaz", which is the name of a nearby region, or from "فحص (faẖs)" meaning "plain wide land".

-During the rule of the Idrisid dynasty (788 to 974), Fez consisted of two cities: Fas, founded by Idris I, and al-ʿĀliyá, founded by his son, Idris II.
-During this period the capital city was known as al-ʿĀliyá, with the name Fas being reserved for the separate site on the other side of the river; no Idrisid coins have been found with the name Fez, only al-ʿĀliyá and al-ʿĀliyá Madinat Idris.
+During the rule of the Idrisid dynasty (788 to 974), Fez consisted of two cities: Fās, founded by Idris I, and al-ʿĀliyá, founded by his son, Idris II.
+During this period the capital city was known as al-ʿĀliyá, with the name Fās being reserved for the separate site on the other side of the river.
+No Idrisid coins have been found with the name Fez, only al-ʿĀliyá and al-ʿĀliyá Madinat Idris.
 It is not known whether the name al-ʿĀliyá ever referred to both urban areas.
-The two cities were united in 1070 and the name Fas was used for the combined site.
+The two cities were united in 1070 and the name Fās was used for the combined site.